Rebellious Spirits: The Illicit History of Booze in Britain

 Shortlisted for the Fortnum & Mason Debut Drink Book of the Year Award 2016

-A delicious history of the secret, exciting and often dangerous world of illicit spirits
+A delicious taste of the secret, exciting and often dangerous history of illicit spirits